zumasys/docs/site/jbase/release-notes/5.7/5.7.9/pn810/README.md

 ## Notes

-The default jBASE behavior is shared by Universe.
+The default jBASE behavior is shared by UniVerse.
 The D3 behavior is shared by QM.

-jBASE and Universe native behavior is to sum the lowest delimited values.
+jBASE and UniVerse native behavior is to sum the lowest delimited values.
 So if an attribute has only multi-values it will sum them.
 But if one of those multi-values has more than one sub-value then it only sums the sub-values and leaves single value multi-values as their own total.

 Back to [5.7.9 Release Notes](./../README.md)